Scholarships and Grants

 Baptist Foundation of SC Scholarship

 The Baptist Foundation of South Carolina holds several endowments from which scholarships are paid.
 Scholarships are for SC students and Gardner-Webb School of Divinity students from SC may apply.
 The Foundation receives applications and then matches the applicant to the scholarship to which it most closely qualifies.
 The scholarship committee establishes a standard award amount each year based on the amount of monies available and the number of qualifying applications received.
 Scholarships are paid in the summer.
+The application deadline for each year is April 30.
+Applications must be received or postmarked by April 30 to be eligible for the coming academic year.
 For more information, contact the School of Divinity Office of Admissions.

 American Baptist Home Mission Societies Scholarship

 The Office of Financial Aid for Studies of the American Baptist Home Mission Societies provides scholarship programs for members of churches related to American Baptist Churches USA.
 Students who are members of American Baptist Churches USA congregations and who are enrolled in a seminary or divinity school that is accredited by the Association of Theological Schools may apply for a scholarship.
+Applications for the 2012-2013 academic year will be available beginning January 23, 2012.
+Applications must be submitted by May 31, 2012.
 For more information, please visit www.nationalministries.org/education/financial_aid/index.cfm or call ABHM at 800.ABC.3USA, ext.
 2067.

 William G. and Margaret B. Frasier Scholarship Fund